drobinson106/Intro_to_Cryptography/README.md

 openssl rsa -in privateKey.pem -pubout -out publicKey.pem
 ```

-## "Batch Processing with Encryption and Decryption"
+## Batch Processing with Encryption and Decryption

 ### Batch Encryption (batch_encrypt.sh)
 The script batch_encrypt.sh encrypts all .txt files in the current directory using a given public key (publicKey.pem).